Best Places to Visit in Ohio

 1. Cleveland

-We ate at Barrio Tacos.
-There was a scent of smoky grilled meats and fresh cilantro filling the air.
-I enjoyed a soft flour shell stuffed with spicy chorizo, queso fresco, and pineapple salsa.
-The side of guacamole was rich, zesty.
-I can still remember it on my tongue.
-Be sure to check it out!
+We ate at Barrio Tacos where we enjoyed scent of smoky grilled meats and fresh cilantro filling the air, and ordered a soft flour shell stuffed with spicy chorizo, queso fresco, and pineapple salsa.

-In the evening we headed to Marble Room.
-I had the filet mignon, charred on the outside, buttery and tender inside, resting beside garlic mashed potatoes that came steaming, rich, and whipped impossibly smooth.
+In the evening we headed to Marble Room where I had the filet mignon, charred on the outside, buttery and tender inside, resting beside garlic mashed potatoes that came steaming, rich, and whipped impossibly smooth.

 Aerial view of Cincinnati Ohio